 Dental anxiety prevents patients from receiving essential care for their smiles.
 Patients with dental anxiety or phobia delay treatments or avoid them altogether while the source of their pain and the problem typically get worse.
 At Trailside Dentistry, Dr. Cederbaum features sedation dentistry to help mitigate your anxiety and allow you to get the dental care that you deserve.

-For your convenience, we offer three forms of sedation dentistry: Oral sedation, nitrous oxide, and IV sedation.
+For your convenience, we offer two forms of sedation dentistry: Oral sedation & Nitrous oxide sedation.

-It should be noted that while we offer three forms of sedation, patients under the age of 12 are not eligible.
+It should be noted that while we sedation options, patients under the age of 12 are not eligible.